 There was a great construction boom in 1955-60 in North America.
 The Copper shortage combined with spiked price suddenly gave an opportunity to Aluminum in house wiring.
-Aluminum was widely used as an electrical conductor/wiring material in the houses constructed until early 1970’s.
+Aluminum was widely used as an electrical conductor/wiring material in the houses constructed until the early 1970s.

 Aluminum itself may not have any issue but when used with other components in electrical wiring it increasing the fire hazard exponentially.
-Having said that there are no legal issues but one must adhere structurally to code to safeguard your family against all the fire risks.
+Having said that there are no legal issues but one must adhere structurally to the code to safeguard your family against all the fire risks.
 Here is one Notice/publication by Alberta Government about Aluminum wiring in residences.
-Read the Notice.

-Aluminum can mainly pose fire risk in 3 different ways;
+Aluminum can mainly pose a fire risk in 3 different ways;